When it comes to B2B payments, there’s more at stake than you think.

 What is the Most Common B2B Payment?

 The most common B2B payment method depends on the industry and the size of the businesses involved.
-Larger businesses may be more likely to use wire transfers, virtual cards or ACH payments, while smaller businesses may be more likely to use paper checks.
+Larger businesses may be more likely to use wire transfers, virtual cards or ACH payments, while smaller businesses may be more likely to use B2B check payments.